 More than one MT 566 conformation message must be sent, i.e. not mandatory to confirm all the benefits in a single message.

-The option number to be used for the credit of the rights in the confirmation message (with SECU option code) is 999.

 It is to be noted that if the ISIN of the rights is not known, UKWN is to be used as a code word.

 Two events